Trevor Noah Caught Trump's Glaring Omission During The Arizona Rally

 Noah ended the segment by playing two clips from after the Arizona rally that he believes show the division that’s happening in the U.S. under the Trump administration.

-One clip showed a pro-Trump woman saying to a local Arizona news station that she doesn’t know why people are so angry with Trump.
+One clip showed a pro-Trump woman saying to a local Arizona news station that she doesn’t know why people are so angry with the president.
 The other clip showed a man getting hit in the groin by a police-launched non-lethal projectile after he kicked a smoked bomb.

 “Yup, that’s Trump’s America people,” Noah concluded.